Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Architecture and Implementation

-Spending the \ac{e-prescription} involves minimal effort, as all necessary information is contained in the \ac{VC}: When patients go to the pharmacy, they present the relevant attributes contained in the \ac{e-prescription} \ac{VC} to the pharmacy, including the smart contract address and sk$_{\mathrm{presc}}$, in a \ac{VP}.
-The pharmacy can verify the authenticity of the \ac{VP} by verifying the associated proof.
-Subsequently, the pharmacy can use their blockchain client to invalidate the respective token, as they can control it using sk$_{\mathrm{presc}}$, which they learned from the \ac{VP}.
-As the transactions in a blockchain are ordered, even in case the patient tries to spend the \ac{e-prescription} at many pharmacies in parallel, only one of the transactions that these pharmacies send to the blockchain will be the first after ordering and succeed in retrieving the token; all the others will return an error message.
+Spending the \ac{e-prescription} involves minimal effort, as all necessary information is contained in the \acp{VC}: Upon the verification of a combined \ac{VP} from the \ac{e-prescription} \ac{VC} and health insurance \ac{VC}, the pharmacy can use their blockchain client to invalidate the respective token, as they can control it using sk$_{\mathrm{presc}}$, which they learned from the \ac{VP}.
+As the transactions in a blockchain are ordered, double-spending is prevented.
+Even in case the patient tries to spend the \ac{e-prescription} at many pharmacies in parallel, all token-related transactions of pharmacies will be ordered.
+Thus, only the first transaction will succeed in retrieving the token; all the others will return an error message indicating that the token has already been spent and, thus, the \ac{e-prescription} cannot be redeemed any more.
+After spending the \ac{e-prescription}, the pharmacy can use the billing information also obtained from the \ac{VP} to enable the automation of their billing processes; which a similar technique that builds on combining a \ac{VC} and a token to avoid that patients can get reimbursement for the same bill multiple times.
+For all these functionalities, a user does not need a dedicated app, but can use their digital wallet that is familiar from other identification and authentication processes.